 Because SARS-Cov2 is spread through droplets, surgical masks may also offer some protection against catching COVID-19, but not reliably so.
 Surgical masks were built to contain infectious agents, not shield against them.
 That said, do they work for the new coronavirus?

 In a study published in Nature Medicine, researchers tested surgical masks against respiratory droplets and aerosols.
 For people infected with seasonal coronaviruses (not COVID-19, specifically), the surgical mask was significantly effective in removing respiratory droplets from exhaled air, reducing the number of coronavirus-ladden droplets from 4 to 0 out of the 10 samples collected.
+The masks were far less effective as protection against airborne particles, but surgical masks do help prevent symptom-less individuals from spreading COVID-19 further.

 Are Cloth Masks Effective Against Coronavirus?